-7.2.2 New Resource Type: <state>
+7.2.1 New Resource Type: <state>

-The <state> resource is proposed to store the information of a state and define the actions and transitions in this state.
+An IoT process usually consists of multiple stages or states, and the transitions among the states are driven by various events and the corresponding actions.
+The <state> resource is proposed to store the information about the IoT process, and to monitor the status of the IoT process and define the actions and transitions in this IoT process.

-Table 7.x.x.x: Attributes of <state> resource
+Figure 7.2.1-1: Resource structure of <state>Table 7.2.1-1: Attributes of <state> resource